d-miller/d-miller.github.io/index.md

 # Disclaimer

-This website, my popular press articles, and social media posts solely represent my personal views, _not_ those of my employer or any other organization I work with.
+This website and my social media posts solely represent my personal views, _not_ those of my employer or any other organization I work with.

 # Contact me